 The 2016 – 2018 average is up slightly 0.037 as the 2015 LTIR of 0.06 dropped off the average.
 Core Lab firmly believes

 trending of 3 year averages best demonstrates the sustainability of the safety program over time by removing the short term

 peaks and valleys.
 We will again set realistic aggressive goals aimed at improving the 3 year averages in 2019.

 Core Lab Incident Performance

-Completed 2015 without a fatality in any business segment.
+Completed the last 3 years without a fatality in any Division.

 LTIR cases trended up from 6 cases in 2017 to 8 in 2018.
 Lost days increased by 157 days year over year.
 However,